AllDotPy/FletX/docs/getting-started/architecture.md

 Key ideas:

 - Use `Rx*` types (`RxInt`, `RxStr`, `RxList`, `RxDict`, …) for observable state.
-- Bind widgets with `lambda:` or reactive decorators so they update automatically.
+- Use `@obx` decorator or reactive decorators so widgets update automatically.
 - Keep computations inside the controller; keep the page mostly declarative.

 Tiny example: